ydataai/ydata-quality/README.md

 # Contributing
 We are open to collaboration!
 If you want to start contributing you only need to:
-1. Search for an issue in which you would like to work.
+1. Search for an issue in which you would like to work on.
 Issues for newcomers are labeled with good first issue.
 2. Create a PR solving the issue.
-3. We would review every PRs and either accept or ask for revisions.
+3. We would review every PR and either accept or ask for revisions.

 You can also join the discussions on the #data-quality channel on our [Slack](http://slack.ydata.ai) and request features/bug fixes by opening issues on our repository.